 most important step in the financial aid process.
 Submit the FAFSA as soon as your tax returns are available.
 The sooner, the better!
 Don’t forget to request that a copy of the results

 be sent to Florida College (School Code: 001482).

 4. Read your award letter from Florida College.

-Once we receive your FAFSA results, we will send you a letter informing you of the amount of aid for which you are eligible and how to receive that aid.
+Once we receive your FAFSA results, we will send you an award letter informing you of the amount of aid you are eligible for and how to receive that aid.
 (Make sure you enter a valid email address on you FAFSA because this is where your award letter will be sent.)